MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Remove-MgApplicationFederatedIdentityCredential.md

 Delete a federatedIdentityCredential object from an application.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaApplicationFederatedIdentityCredential](/powershell/module/Microsoft.Graph.Beta.Applications/Remove-MgBetaApplicationFederatedIdentityCredential?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)